 Explore Roanoke Island Festival Park

-The kids will enjoy exploring the replica ship Elizabeth II and dress like a sailor while playing games and swabbing the deck.
+The kids will enjoy exploring the replica ship Elizabeth II and dressing like a sailor while playing games and swabbing the deck.

 Continue exploring the park by visiting the American Indian Town to find re-enactors and Algonquin exhibits.
-Then explore the interactive Adventure Museum and watch the Legend of Two Path film.
+Then explore the interactive Adventure Museum and watch the Legend of Two Paths film.